sgrishchenko/reselect-utils/docs/api/CounterObjectCache.md

 Void.

+### confirmValidAccessRecursively(selector)(state, props)

+#### Description

+Recursively traverses the dependency chain of the selector and confirms that access to the selector and its dependencies was valid.
+This is useful when you want to make sure that the selector counters are properly managed.
+Such utility functions as [reselectConnect](/docs/api/reselectConnect.md), [useSelector](/docs/api/useSelector.md) and [once](/docs/api/once.md) already include this confirmation.
+If you manage references manually, you should call this method every time immediately after calling the selector itself.

+#### Parameters

+- _selector_ - base selector for recursive traverse.

+- _state_ - state, which will passed to [selector.keySelector](https://github.com/toomuchdesign/re-reselect#selectorkeyselector).

+- _props_ - props, which will passed to [selector.keySelector](https://github.com/toomuchdesign/re-reselect#selectorkeyselector).

+#### Returns

+Void.

 ## Constructor

 #### Parameters

 - _options_ - Configuration properties when instantiating a cache object.
 Properties:
   - _removeDelay_ - delay is before the instance of the selector is removed from the cache in milliseconds.
+Default value - `0`.
-Default value - 0.
+  - _warnAboutUncontrolled_ - boolean flag that activates alerts for unconfirmed selector calls.
+Default value - `true`.

 ## Instance Methods